contuga/contuga-web/README.md

 The project can also be started from a Docker container either by running it manually or using the existing docker-compose manifest.
 The latter is preconfigured to use PostgreSQL database and nGINX as HTTP server.
 If you choose not to use docker-compose, you will have to configure these services manually.

+If you want to use the debug toolbar, you should add the gateway IP of the container to `INTERNAL_IPS`.
+To find the IP, use `docker inspect <identifier>`.

 #### Using docker

 Use the following steps to prepare and run the dev image: